IshayTelavivi/Math_Word_Problems_DataHack_2018/README.md

 ### Result

 We managed to predict correctly 17 problems (out of 1507 in the test set).
-Although this is a low accuracy, the fact that we narrowed the problems to a specific type, and that it was our first seq2seq model, we considerקג the outcome as success.
+Although this is a low accuracy, the fact that we narrowed the problems to a specific type, and that it was our first seq2seq model, we considered the outcome as success.
+(The winning team acheived 245 correct answers)